 Aerial spraying is often suitable for large areas of dense bracken that are not easily accessible to a ground vehicle.
 Asulam, the only selective herbicide to control bracken which can be applied from the air, has been taken off the market.
-An emergency authorisation for 120 days was given in 2013 and 2014.
-The Bracken Control Group provides regular updates on developments in bracken control and emergency authorisations.
+An Emergency Authorisation (EA) covering a time limit has been given in previous years.
+Each year an EA is applied for, but in future, if you want to use Asulam there may be a requirement to provide survey data for impacts on mammals and non-target plants before and after treatment, which you will have to commit to delivering.
+If you use Asulam you also have a responsibility to submit a record to the Bracken Control Group following application.
+The Bracken Control Group provides regular updates on developments in bracken control and emergency authorisations so please consult to their website.